melbintgen/intro-to-r/README.md

 ### Material

-[Click here](https://melbintgen.github.io/intro-to-r/intro_r_biologists.html) to access the HTML workshop document.
+[Click here](https://melbintgen.github.io/intro-to-r/intro_r_biologists.html) to access the HTML workshop document - we will be using this throughout the session.

+[Click here](https://unimelb.padlet.org/sarithakodikara/into_to_r) to access the Padlet page for extra questions to challenge yourself!
+These are bonus questions you can answer using the course material or by searching the internet.

 ### Data
 All data used for the workshop are in [data.zip](https://melbintgen.github.io/intro-to-r/data.zip).